NISSAN CVT TRANSMISSION

 If you have one of the above Nissan vehicles and experience transmission issues that seemingly cannot be fixed, your vehicle may be considered defective.

-Nissan CVT transmission problems to this extent may also entitle you to legal compensation or a new vehicle.
+Nissan transmission problems to this extent may also entitle you to legal compensation or a new vehicle.

 HOW HAS NISSAN RESPONDED TO THESE CVT PROBLEMS?